Linaro/website/README.md

 In order to build the Linaro.org static site make sure you have Ruby and the bundler/jekyll gems installed.
 For instructions on how to setup an environment to build Jekyll sites see the official Jekyll documentation [here](https://jekyllrb.com/docs/installation/).

-Once you have above installed you can simple clone this repo and run the following:
+Once you have above installed you can simply clone this repo and run the following:

 ```
 $ bundle